“She’s a natural if there ever was one, and her infectious charm can’t fail to please any type of audience.” – Mollie Merrick, 1936

 October 23, 1945: Filming on Till The Clouds Roll By continued on the “Interior Stairs” set (the “Who?” number).
 Time called: 10 a.m.; dismissed: 5:50 p.m.

 Photo: Keenan Wynn visits Judy on the “Who?” set.
 Photo provided by Kim Lundgreen.
 Thanks, Kim!

 October 23, 1947: The first of three days that Judy was off work on Easter Parade due to being sick.

 October 23, 1950: Summer Stock.
 Note how in the first clipping, the text for the artwork notes how Judy has “often been called the greatest all-round entertainer the screen has ever produced.”

 October 23, 1951: Columnist Walter Winchell reported on the massive success of Judy’s recent opening at The Palace Theatre.
 Winchell reported that the police estimated the crowd in Times Square as being between 4k to 5k; that Judy received a 3-minute 18-second ovation that ended only when she stopped it; a continuous line at the box office through the night and “still going strong”; 273 telegrams of congratulations; 186 standees for the first matinee (standing room ticket holders); and “kissable quotes” from every newspaper and radio critic.

 October 23, 1954: Record reviewer Frank Agranbright gave the soundtrack album to A Star Is Born a good review, but curiously listed it as a Capitol Records release when in fact it was a Columbia Records release.
 Oops!

-Also published on this date, this nice collage of photos from the opening night of the film on September 29, 1954.
+Also published on this date is this nice collage of photos from the opening night of the film on September 29, 1954.